is8ac/aural2/paper/aural2.md

 [^intu]: https://github.com/watson-intu/self

 An LSTM trained by Aural2 tries to reduce loss.
-A model which assigns high confidence to only the second part of the utterance "Play" being the `PlayMusic` intent has greater loss then a model which assigns high probability to every part of the utterance being the `PlayMusic` intent.
+A model which assigns high confidence to only the second part of the utterance "Play" being the `PlayMusic` intent has greater loss than a model which assigns high probability to every part of the utterance being the `PlayMusic` intent.
-A model which assigns a probability of 0.6 to the utterance "Play" being the `PlayMusic` intent has greater loss then a model which which assigns a probability of 0.9 to the utterance being the `PlayMusic` intent.
+A model which assigns a probability of 0.6 to the utterance "Play" being the `PlayMusic` intent has greater loss than a model which which assigns a probability of 0.9 to the utterance being the `PlayMusic` intent.
 The model wants to classify the whole utterance with high probability.
 These same principles work in reverse.